DS4SD/docling/.actor/README.md

    - Check if the image quality is sufficient
    - Try processing with OCR disabled

-3. **Memory Issues**
+3. **API Response Issues**
-   - For large documents, try splitting them into smaller chunks
+   - Check the logs for detailed error messages
-   - Consider using a higher-memory compute unit
+   - Ensure the document format is supported
-   - Disable OCR if not strictly necessary
+   - Verify the URL is correctly formatted

 4. **Output Format Issues**
    - Verify the output format is supported